-Further, the included header R_ext/Boolean.h has enumeration constants TRUE and FALSE of type Rboolean in order to provide a way of using "logical" variables in C consistently.
+The included header R_ext/Boolean.h has enumeration constants TRUE and FALSE of type Rboolean in order to provide a way of using "logical" variables in C consistently.
 This can conflict with other software: for example it conflicts with the headers in IJG's jpeg-9 (but not earlier versions).
+Rboolean cannot represent NA6 and hence cannot be used for elements of R logical vectors.